wren93/HiCu-ICD/README.md

 # HiCu-ICD
-HiCu: Leveraging Hierarchy for Curriculum Learning in Automated ICD Coding
+This repo contains code for our MLHC 2022 paper [HiCu: Leveraging Hierarchy for Curriculum Learning in Automated ICD Coding](https://arxiv.org/abs/2208.02301).

 Setup
 -----